Kinesiology Courses

 KPE-118and Year 3 standing

 This course is an introduction to motor learning.
 Through the course, students will examine phases of skill acquisition, transfer of learning, training principles, retention of motor skills, and the influence of motivation on the acquisition and rehabilitation of movement.
-Includes a weekly one-hour lab.
+Includes a weekly 75 minute lab.

 Prerequisites: